Cox's Bazar: Administration

+Etymology

-The modern Cox's Bazar derives its name from Captain Hiram Cox, an officer of the British East India Company, a Superintendent of Palongkee outpost.
+Cox's Bazar derives its name from Captain Hiram Cox, an officer of the British East India Company and Superintendent of Palongkee outpost.
 To commemorate his role in refugee rehabilitation work, a market was established and named after him.

-It is one of Bangladesh's main tourist spots.
-The city has the longest uninterrupted natural beach in the world.
-Every year more than a million visitors visit the city from around the world.
+Cox's Bazar is also known by the name Panowa, which translates literally as "yellow flower."
+An old name was "Palongkee".

 History

 During the early 9th century, the greater Chittagong area, including Cox's Bazar, was under the rule of Arakan kings until its conquest by the Mughals in 1666.
 When the Mughal Prince Shah Shuja was passing through the hilly terrain of the present-day Cox's Bazar on his way to Arakan, he was attracted to its scenic and captivating beauty.
 He commanded his forces to camp there.
 His retinue of one thousand palanquins stopped there for some time.
 A place named Dulahazara, meaning "one thousand palanquins," still exists in the area.
 After the Mughals, the place came under the control of the Tipras and the Arakanese, followed by the Portuguese and then the British.

-The name Cox's Bazar originated from the name of a British East India Company officer, Captain Hiram Cox, who was appointed as the Superintendent of Palonki (today's Cox's Bazar) outpost.
-He succeeded Warren Hastings, who became the Governor of Bengal following the British East India Company Act in 1773.
+The name Cox's Bazar originated from British East India Company (EIC) official Hiram Cox, who was appointed as the Superintendent of Palonki (today's Cox's Bazar) outpost.
+He succeeded Warren Hastings, who became the Governor of Bengal following the passage of the Regulating Act 1773.
 Cox embarked upon the task of rehabilitation and settlement for the Arakanese refugees in the area.
 He rehabilitated many refugees in the area, but died in 1799 before finishing his work.
 To commemorate him, a market was established and named after him, called Cox's Bazar.
 Cox's Bazar was first established in 1854 and became a municipality in 1869.

-After the Sepoy Mutiny in 1857, the British East India Company was highly criticised on humanitarian grounds, especially for its opium trade monopoly over the Indian Sub-Continent.
-However, after its dissolution on January 1 1874, the company's assets, including its armed forces, were acquired by the British Crown.
-After this takeover, Cox's Bazar was declared a district of the Bengal Province under the British Crown.
+After the Indian Rebellion of 1857, Company rule in India came to an end and was replaced by the British Crown.
+As a result, Cox's Bazar was declared a district of the Bengal Province under the British Crown.